DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/writingiosp/iospdetails.md

 #### `Dimension`

-A `Dimension` describes the extent space for the multidimension arrays of data stored in `Variables`.
+A `Dimension` describes the index space for the multidimension arrays of data stored in `Variables`.
 A `Dimension` has a `String` name and in integer length.
 In the Netcdf-3 data model, `Dimensions` are shared between `Variables` and stored globally.

 {% capture rmd %}